underground-software/kdlp.underground.software/md/course/fall2023/index.md

 ### Required Materials

-1. A Linux environment to which you have root access and ideally physical access.
+* A computer that can run a virtual machine to give you access to a Linux environment.

-2. Patience, determination, and an ability to focus on a frustrating task for sustained periods of time.
+* Patience, determination, and an ability to focus on a potentially frustrating task for sustained periods of time.

 ### Course Schedule

-**All assignment due dates are in EST(UTC-5)**

 |#| week starting (Sunday date) |S|M|T|W|R|F|S|Assignment Due|
 |--|--|--|--|--|--|--|--|--|--|